Low-Cost Fashion For A Fraction Of The Cost To Buy Brand New

 As I stated earlier research online is your best bet and stick to retail prices, not sale prices.

 Once you know the retail price you should inspect the used clothing to make final pricing decisions.

-Speciality clothing such as brand name, maternity used clothes, plus-sized used clothes, petite used clothes, tall and short used clothes typically sell for higher prices in boutique type shops in the mall or independent stores.
+Specialty clothing such as brand name, maternity used clothes, plus-sized used clothes, petite used clothes, tall and short used clothes typically sell for higher prices in boutique-type shops in the mall, or independent stores.

 I remember when my wife was pregnant with our son we went to Thyme Maternity and the prices just blew us away.